winwisely99/web/README.md

   - Run `$ make git-upstream` to pull Let's Encrypt repo if codebase directory is cleaned
 - Or run `$ make git-update` to update Let's Encrypt's codebase directory

-To import GetCourage content into the Let's Encrypt codebase:
+To import GetCourageNow content into the Let's Encrypt codebase:

 - Run `$ make modify` to invoke Import.py script.